-SAMPLE INITIAT'N <ENTERED>

-Any wrong entries will require re entry.
+SAMPLE INITIAT'N <entered></entered> The display will echo the last entry with <entered>.
+Any wrong entries will require re-entry.
 If ENTER has not been pressed, reposition the prompt over the incorrect digit and replace it.
-After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).

-The controller has now been given a new value for SAMPLE INITIATION.
+After ENTER has been pressed, the entire entry must be redone from the beginning (press SET).</entered> RESTART The controller has now been given a new value for SAMPLE INITIATION .
 The new values reside in the NEW ENTRIES area of the controller memory.
 To make these changes active, press the RESTART key, then again press it to confirm your choice.
 The controller will then wait until the required pulses have been received before taking a sample.